-Chewing can cause movement of the cracked pieces of your tooth, and the pulp within the tooth becomes irritated.
+Chewing may cause movement of the cracked pieces of your tooth, and the pulp within the tooth to become irritated.
 At the same time, when biting pressure is released, the crack can close quickly, resulting in sharp pain.
 Eventually, the pulp will become damaged and the tooth will consistently hurt, even when you are not chewing.
-It is possible that cracks can lead to infection of the pulp tissue, which can spread to the bone and gum tissue surrounding the problematic tooth.
+It is possible that cracks can lead to infection of the pulp tissue, which can spread to the bone and gum surrounding the problematic tooth.

-This type of crack extends from the chewing surface of the tooth and vertically migrates towards the root.
-In some cases, the crack may extend below the gum line.
-It is possible for the crack to extend further into the root.
-In this case damage to the pulp is probable, and root canal treatment is usually necessary.
-A cracked tooth that is not treated will worsen, resulting in the loss of the tooth.
-Therefore, early detection is essential.
+Cracked Tooth: Vertical crack that can extend from the chewing surface of the tooth towards the root.
+In some cases, the crack can extend below the gum line or further into the root.
+Root canal treatment is necessary when infection inside the tooth is detected as a result of the crack.
+A cracked tooth that is not treated will worsen over time and could result in the loss of your natural tooth.
+Early detection is vital.